History of the Philadelphia Eagles: Flip-flopping fortunes and the Van Brocklin era (1950–1959)

 With the turn of the decade came another turn in team fortunes.
 The Eagles were slated to open the 1950 season against the AAFC champion Cleveland Browns, who had just joined the NFL.
 The Eagles were expected to make short work of the Browns, who were widely reckoned at the time as the dominant team in a lesser league.
 However, the Browns lit up the Eagles' vaunted defense for 487 total yards, including 246 passing yards, in a 35–10 rout.
 The Eagles never recovered, and they finished 6–6.

 Neale retired after the season and was replaced by Bo McMillin.
 Two games into the season, McMillin was forced to retire due to terminal stomach cancer.
 Wayne Millner finished out the season before being replaced by Jim Trimble.
-While the remnants of the great 1940s teams managed to stay competitive for the first few years of the decade, and while younger players like Bobby Walston and Sonny Jurgensen occasionally provided talent, the team lacked was mediocre for most of the 1950s.
+While the remnants of the great 1940s teams managed to stay competitive for the first few years of the decade, and while younger players like Bobby Walston and Sonny Jurgensen occasionally provided talent, the team was mediocre for most of the 1950s.
 The Eagles considered trying to purchase Temple Stadium in 1952 when the team was unhappy with their lease at Shibe Park.
 Temple University claimed the property to have been appraised for $1 million and said they were uninterested in selling.
-In 1958, however, the franchise took key steps to improve, hiring Buck Shaw as Head Coach and acquiring Norm Van Brocklin in a trade with the Los Angeles Rams.
+In 1958, however, the franchise took key steps to improve, hiring Buck Shaw as head coach and acquiring Norm Van Brocklin in a trade with the Los Angeles Rams.
 That year also saw the team move from Connie Mack Stadium (formerly Shibe Park) to Franklin Field, in which attendance doubled.
 The 1959 squad finished in second place in the Eastern Division that year.

-The 1960–1969 seasons
+The 1960–1969 seasons: from champions to celler dwellers

 1960

 1960 remains the most celebrated year in Eagles history.
 Shaw, Van Brocklin and Chuck Bednarik (each in his last season before retirement) led a team more notable for its grit than its talent (one observer later quipped that the team had "nothing but a championship") to its first division title since 1949.
 The team was aided by their two Pro Bowl receivers, WR Tommy McDonald (who would later pen a short autobiography titled "They Pay Me to Catch Footballs") and TE Pete Retzlaff.
 On December 26, 1960, one of the coldest days in recorded Philadelphia history, the Eagles faced Vince Lombardi's Green Bay Packers in the NFL title game and dealt the mighty Lombardi the sole championship game loss of his storied career.
 Bednarik lined up at center on offense and at linebacker on defense.
-Fittingly, the game ended as Bednarik tackled a struggling Jim Taylor and refused to allow him to stand until the last seconds had ticked away.
+Poetically, the game ended as Bednarik tackled a struggling Jim Taylor and refused to allow him to stand until the last seconds had ticked away.